Chapter 2 : I hate my flat.

 As I pull open the doors at seven sharp, the smell of burnt coffee rushes out to greet me like the old pals that we are.
 There’s already noise from back in the kitchen - it’s Wednesday, which means our supplier is stocking the shelves - and Gina is in the main room, double checking facts and figures on her clipboard.

 “Hey, Ava,” she mutters, not bothering to glance up.

 “Morning,” I say, stiffing a yawn.
 “Where’s Matt?”

 “Sick?”
 I inquire as I tug my hair back into its bun.

 “Yeah.
 The flu or something.
 He called off last night.”

 I narrow my eyes at her and then scan them around the room, searching for my teammate.
 But it doesn’t look like there’s anyone else here, so naturally I’m a bit confused.

 Scratch that.
-I’m only confused until the door to the kitchen swings open and out walks Louis the Prick, looking unnervingly happy for seven in the morning.
+I’m only confused until the door to the kitchen swings open and out walks Louis Weasley, looking unnervingly happy for seven in the morning.

 What a fantastic day this is shaping up to be.